pnp/syntex-samples/README.md

 # Microsoft SharePoint Syntex Samples

-This repository contains community samples that demonstrate different usage patterns of Microsoft SharePoint Syntex.
+This repository contains community samples that demonstrate different usage patterns of Document Understanding models in Microsoft SharePoint Syntex.

-> We do welcome community contributions (e.g. Syntex Content classification and extraction models) to the samples folder in this repository.
-Notice that if you use contribute a model, please make sure that the training data submitted with your model can be publicly shared.
+> We do welcome community contributions (e.g. Syntex Document Understanding models) to the samples folder in this repository.
+Note that if you use contribute a model, please make sure that the training data submitted with your model can be publicly shared.

 ## Have issues or questions?